 ☣️ Hazardous Waste Disposal

 Household products like paints, batteries, and cleaners can pose environmental risks if thrown in the trash.
-Please take them to approved drop-off sites to keep our community safe and sustainable.
+Please use approved drop-off options to help keep our community safe and sustainable.

 6030 W California Ave.
 (1300 S)Open Monday–Saturday, 7:00 a.m. – 5:00 p.m.